Skip to navigation Skip to content

 Temporary relocation

 A temporary relocation occurs when a practice moves to an interim location.
-This could be due to their premises being temporarily unusable or an existing location needing to be vacated before a new permanent location is available.
+This could be due to their premises being temporarily unusable, or an existing location needing to be vacated before a new permanent location is available.

-If a temporary relocation is approved by DoHAC, the main practice location will not be updated to reflect the temporary address.
+If a temporary relocation is approved by DHDA, the main practice location will not be updated to reflect the temporary address.
 Policy team will provide instructions on the information to be updated on the practice profile.

 The Resources page contains information about practice relocation types and scenarios, contact details, as well as links to forms and letters.